gersonmoraes/ocaml-sugar/README.md

-### Type hinting
+### Warning about type hinting

-Your result monad will have a type `'a result` that represents  the result of any computation inside your project.
+The result monad will create a new type `'a result` that describes  the result of any computation inside your project.
 If you use `Lwt`, this type would take the form:

 ```ocaml
 type 'a result = ('a, Errors.t) Result.result Lwt.t
 ```

-The `Result.result` type comes from the [result package][result package].
-In recent versions of OCaml (>= 4.03), defaults to `Pervasives.result`.
+The `Result.result` type above comes from the [result][result package] package.
+In recent versions of OCaml (>= 4.03), this type will be an alias for `Pervasives.result`.